surajmr/learning-library/data-management-library/database/siteguard/initialize-environment/initialize-environment.md

 ## Introduction

-In this lab we will review and startup all components required to successfully run this workshop.
+In this lab we will review and startup all components required to successfully run this workshop in dbserver and wlsdr

 *Estimated Lab Time:* 30 Minutes.